Admission to the School of Medicine

 - The applicant has been granted DACA status and A) is either married to a U.S. citizen who has an established residence in Kentucky and intends to remain in Kentucky or B) has numerous members of his or her immediate family who have established residence in Kentucky indefinitely.

-All decisions as to whether consideration circumstances exist in a particular application for admission shall be made by the Admissions Dean or the Dean's designee.
+The Admissions Dean or the Dean's designee will make all decisions as to whether consideration circumstances exist in a particular application for admission.

-International students, including those with a pending application for permanent residency or with DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
+International students, including those with a pending permanent residency application or DACA status, are not eligible for most federal benefits, including federally guaranteed student loans.
 Such loans usually comprise an important part of a medical student's financial aid package.
 Therefore, if these international students are offered admission, they must submit documentation of sufficient funds to cover the cost of completing a medical degree (cost estimates).
-Admission offers to international students who are unable to submit adequate documentation of sufficient funds will be withdrawn.
-All decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission shall be made by the Dean or the Dean's designee.
+Admission offers to international students who cannot submit adequate documentation of sufficient funds will be withdrawn.
+The Dean or the Dean's designee shall make all decisions as to whether the documentation of sufficient funds is adequate for a particular international student offered admission.

 The Early Decision Program (EDP) provides the well-qualified applicant an opportunity to secure acceptance by October 1.